 We launched the principles with accompanying case studies, plus a list of business benefits at the Climate Group’s Tenth Anniversary party on 28th April, 2014.
 The principles are intentionally broad and are designed as a checklist for companies that have already made or are close to making a net positive commitment.

-We have now welcomed new members TUI Travel, Dell, Greater Manchester Fire and Rescue and Pepsico into the Net Positive Group.
+We have now welcomed new members TUI Group, Dell, Greater Manchester Fire and Rescue and Pepsico into the Net Positive Group.
 This year the group will be focussing on the tricky area of measurement.
 Seeking answers to questions such as “how will you know when you’ve reached Net Positive?”
 We will also continue to encourage more companies to go “net positive”.

 If you are considering making your own Net Positive commitment we invite you to download the report and use the principles as a check list for good practice.
 If your company has already made a net positive commitment or is close to doing so, and you would like to get involved with the Net Positive Group, please get in touch with Zoe Le Grand at Forum for the Future.